 Authorized Organization Representative (AOR) is the person authorized to submit applications on behalf of the organization via Grants.gov.
 The AOR is authorized by the E-Biz point of contact in the System for Award Management.
 The AOR is listed in item 21 on the SF-424.

-Award, as used in this NOFA means a federal, grant, cooperative agreement, loan, or loan guarantee.
+Award, as used in this NOFA means a federal grant OR cooperative agreement as specified in Section II.E (Type of Funding Instrument).

 Catalog of Federal Domestic Assistance (CFDA) is a directory of the various Federal listings, projects, services and activities offering financial and non-financial assistance and benefits to the American public.
 CFDA Number is the unique number assigned to each program, project, service or activity listed in the Catalog of Federal Domestic Assistance (CFDA).

 Consolidated Plan is a document developed by states and local jurisdictions.
 This plan is completed by engaging in a participatory process to assess their affordable housing and community development needs and market conditions, and to make data-driven, place-based investment decisions with funding from formula grant programs.
 (See 24 CFR part 91 for more information about the Consolidated Plan and related Annual Action Plan).

 Contract means a legal instrument by which a non-Federal entity purchases property or services needed to carry out the project or program under a Federal award.
 The term as used in this NOFA does not include a legal instrument, even if the non-Federal entity considers it a contract, when the substance of the transaction meets the definition of a Federal award or subaward (See 2 CFR 200.22.)